HenriMichelon/zero_zero_docs/docs/004_debug_renderer.md

 It uses the \ref z0::ApplicationConfig.debugConfig field as configuration.

-To avoid too much loss in performance during debugging phase the debug information to display are not updates each frame but only when \ref z0::DebugConfig.updateDelay has passed.
+To avoid too much loss in performance during debugging phase the debug information to display are not updated each frame but only when \ref z0::DebugConfig.updateDelay has passed.

 The default configuration only displays the collision shapes of all collision objects.